GitDrinou/100BooksAndMore/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.drinounet.100BooksAndMore' is invalid and this project uses 'com.drinounet._BooksAndMore' instead.
+* The original package name 'com.drinounet.booksandmore' is invalid and this project uses 'com.drinounet._BooksAndMore' instead.

 # Getting Started